pulp/pulp_installer/roles/pulp-database/README.md

 -----------------

 * `ansible_python_interpreter`: **Required**.
 Path to the Python interpreter.
+  This role sets the default to "auto", which is now more robust than "auto_legacy" on Ansible 2.8.

 This role **is tightly coupled** with the required the `pulp` role and uses some of variables which are documented in that role: